syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 There can be multiple SymbolFilters but only one filter can be selected at a time.
 These SymbolFilters are visually represented in a combo box.
 When the selected item is changed in the combo box, SelectedFilter is updated accordingly.

 ## Add Title to Stencil
 The [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_Title) property of the stencil is used to add the title to stencil.
-Please find the below code example to illustrate how to provide the content to the stenil.
+Please find the below code example to illustrate how to provide the content to the stencil.

 {% tabs %}